How to Use an Oral Syringe for Your Baby

 Add it to food.
 If your baby refuses the syringe, you can give them the medicine with food if they eat solids.
 Check that the medicine is safe to give with food, though.
 Some can cause an upset stomach and are better taken with food.
 Others have to be taken on an empty stomach so the body absorbs them properly.

 If you can use food, add the medicine to something like applesauce or pureed pears.
-Use a small amount of food — if you use too much and your baby doesn't finish it, they won't get the full dose.
+Use a small amount of food such as a tablespoon separated from the rest of the meal, so you can ensure the dose has been taken.
+If you use too much and your baby doesn't finish it, they won't get the full dose.
 Don’t mix the medicine with necessary food like milk or formula.
 This might cause your baby to start avoiding the food they need.

 Be positive.
 Use positive language and encouragement so taking medicine doesn't become a scary or stressful experience for your baby.
 Your baby can sense if you’re worried or emotional, so stay calm and talk plainly and positively.